 At [Name of School], you can access Canvas directly with this link:

 You can get help with Canvas by clicking the [Name of Help link] in the Global Navigation Menu.
 If your institution has purchased a support package, you may be able to contact Canvas support directly through email, live chat, or phone (###-###-####).

 You can also search for answers to any questions you may have on the Find Answers page in the Canvas community site.

 Where is the student view?

-See How do I view a course using a test student? for more details.
+See How do I view a course as a test student using Student View? for more details.

-Contact Canvas support (see above) to request a sandbox.
-Specify the course ID and your name.
+Contact your IT support or Canvas support to request a sandbox.
+Specify the course ID to use and your name.

 What are the differences between Canvas & Blackboard?